-Committee noted that there are significant geographic disparities in whether capital charges are brought to trial or result in death sentences, with capital defendants in Sedgwick County being "much more likely" to be taken to trial and sentenced to death.
+- 47. Disparities based on race are not the only kind of concerning disparity that affect the administration of capital punishment in Kansas.
+As noted above, the research of Professor Mona Lynch demonstrates that the process of death qualification in capital cases works to exclude women as well as people of color.
 Finally, Kansas' extremely narrow formulation of the insanity defense, recently upheld against constitutional challenge by the U.S. Supreme Court in Kahler v.
-Kansas, suggests that the under-protection of capital defendants with severe mental illness, described more generally above, is particularly likely in Kansas.

-47. As is the case in virtually every jurisdiction, the provision of indigent defense services faces substantial resource challenges in Kansas.
-A 2020 Report by the Board of Indigents' Defense Services described "dangerously high caseloads, . . .long suppressed compensation, and historic lack of resources" challenges that have been greatly exacerbated by the state budget crisis precipitated by the COVID 19 pandemic.
+Kansas, 124 suggests that the under-protection of capital defendants with severe mental illness, described more generally above, 125 is particularly likely in Kansas. - 48.
+As is the case in virtually every jurisdiction, the provision of indigent defense services faces substantial resource challenges in Kansas.
+A 2020 Report by the Board of Indigents' Defense Services described "dangerously high caseloads, . . . long suppressed compensation, and historic lack of resources"126-challenges that have been greatly exacerbated by the state budget crisis precipitated by the COVID 19 pandemic.
 The need for resources is even greater in capital cases, as research has shown that in Kansas, as elsewhere, capital cases are substantially more expensive than non-capital prosecution of the same or similar matters.
 A 2014 report by the Judicial Council Death Penalty Advisory Committee found that both the Board of Indigents' Defense Services and the district courts "incur costs in trial cases that are 3 to 4 times higher in cases where the death penalty is sought than in cases where it is not."
-The Kansas report concluded that its findings were consistent with the findings from other jurisdictions that the costs of death cases are "significantly higher" than non-death cases.
-Professor Philip Cook another expert in this case, and Frank Baumgartner have completed a study that shows that, https://kansasjudicialcouncil.org/Documents/Studies%20and%20Reports/Previous%20Judicial%20Council%20Studies/PDF/Death Penalty Adv Comm Nov04.pdf.
+127 The Kansas report concluded that its findings were consistent with the findings from other jurisdictions that the costs of death cases are "significantly higher" than non-death cases.
+128 Professor Philip Cook another expert in this case, and Frank Baumgartner previously completed a study that shows that, since the 2014 Judicial Council report, the cost of capital cases in Kansas remains dramatically higher than the cost on non-capital cases.